Please also read our Reopening Frequently asked Questions (FAQs)

 Plexiglass dividers are installed at the box office to separate patrons and staff.

 Only patrons with a ticket — or purchasing a ticket — are permitted in the building.

 Films are screened in our 1925 Hall and 1966 Hall only, with limited audience capacity.
 Capacities will be based on seating arrangements that have patrons at least 6 feet apart from each other.

 Screening schedules reflect our commitment to minimizing the number of patrons in our lobby entering and exiting halls.

 For safety’s sake, we ask patrons not to linger in the lobby before or after screenings.

 Arrive on time for your screening — we’ll cut off seating for a film 10 minutes after its start time.

-In all cases, Belcourt staff will guide you to your seat(s), based on availability.
+In all cases, Belcourt staff will direct you to your seat(s), based on availability.